Skip to content

 Yes — Folsom winters are intermittently rainy but include substantial dry windows.
 Quality contractors work around weather with dry-in protocol at end of each day.
 Schedule extends ~20-30% during deep rainy season but quality holds.
 See [Re-Siding During California Rainy Season](/resources/siding-in-california-rainy-season).

-HZ10 is engineered for hot-dry climates (Sacramento, Folsom, Central Valley).
-HZ5 is engineered for cold-wet climates with freeze-thaw exposure (Tahoe, coastal Marin, Bay fog belt).
+HZ10 is engineered for the hot-dry, low-freeze West (Sacramento, Folsom, the Central Valley, the Bay Area, and the lower foothills).
+HZ5 is engineered for Northern climates with hard freeze-thaw and snow exposure — in California that's only the high Sierra and Tahoe snow country (Tahoe, Truckee, the high Sierra).
 The right product matters for long-term performance; using HZ5 in Folsom or HZ10 in Tahoe is the wrong spec for the climate.

 Sources